What You Should Know Before Scheduling A Visit!

 You might encounter bugs.
 We are located in a rural area.
 Expect to encounter small spiders and their webs, the occasional grass hopper, stink bugs, house flies and in early spring likely a tick or two if you go hiking or lay in the grass (though we do not have any lyme carrying ticks in our area at this time).
 Once there was a black snake in the yard, so encountering a snake is a possibility but a rarity.

+We only provide accommodations to non-smokers.
 Smoking is not allowed in or near the house.
 Many of our guests are chemically sensitive.
-We have found that even when guests smoke off the land, smoke is carried back into the room on clothing.
+We have learned from experience that guests who smoke off the land carry smoke back into the house on clothing.
 As a general policy we only provide rooms to non-smokers (this includes vaping).
 If you would like us to make a special exception, please email us before filling out the residency application or residency retreat form.

 Candles or any other potential fire hazard are prohibited.